People

 Liam McPhearson

-Liam did a short internship in our lab in winter 2025 while a student at Onondoga Community College, came back to participated in the summer 2025 REU program at SU, and now as an undergraduate at SUNY ESF has stayed on in our lab.
-His project focuses on the relationship between root order and mycorrhizal colonization in small herbaceous plants of wetland and upland habitats.
+Liam did a short internship in our lab in winter 2025 while a student at Onondaga Community College, and came back to participate in the summer 2025 REU program at SU.
+He is now and undergrad at ESF and has stayed on to work on a project that focuses on the relationship between root order and mycorrhizal colonization in small herbaceous plants of wetland and upland habitats.

 Miles Ramasamy